-According to the latest TRIP analysis of FHWA data, Texas's overall road conditions are positive.
+According to the latest TRIP analysis of FHWA data, Texas's overall road conditions are moderate.

 Apportionments under the Fixing America's Surface Transportation (FAST) Act: